mihah023/Applied-Mathematics-Portfolio/Volatility-Risk-Modeling/README.md

 | Kupiec-only pass rate | 35/40 (88%) | 36/40 (90%) |
 | Conditional coverage pass rate | 25/40 (62%) | 35/40 (88%) |

-Most stocks calibrate well on both breach count and timing.
-The 95% level shows the biggest gap between the simple pass rate and the stricter joint test (62% vs 88%), which is worth digging into further, but it's nowhere close to a universal failure.
+Most stocks pass the simpler Kupiec breach-frequency test, while performance under the stricter conditional coverage test is more mixed, especially at the 95% confidence level. **The gap between the 95% Kupiec pass rate (88%) and conditional-coverage pass rate (62%) suggests matching the total number of breaches is easier than modeling their temporal independence** — arguably the more informative finding here than either number alone.

 ## Visualizations